dogrocker/oh-my-zsh-powerline-cute-theme/README.md

 ## Color schemes

-* I use [Monokai Soda](https://raw.githubusercontent.com/mbadolato/iTerm2-Color-Schemes/master/schemes/Monokai%20Soda.itermcolors) and I change some color.
+* I use [Monokai Soda](https://raw.githubusercontent.com/mbadolato/iTerm2-Color-Schemes/master/schemes/Monokai%20Soda.itermcolors) and I was changed some color you can do that to **iTerm 2 > Preferences > Profiles > Color**.
 * You can download and modified your own schemes at [https://github.com/mbadolato/iTerm2-Color-Schemes](https://github.com/mbadolato/iTerm2-Color-Schemes).

 ## Requirements